Report: Patriots teammates ‘sick' of Mac Jones - Yahoo Sports

 "Everyone's watched him play, they've watched him act like a prima donna," the team source added of Jones.
 "The team is sick of it, everyone's sick of it."

-This new report differs from a previous comment made by Zappe, who claimed that the 2021 first-round pick handled his benching well and helped Zappe prepare for games each week.
+This new report comes in contrast to a previous comment made by Jones' successor Zappe, who claimed that the 2021 first round pick handled his benching well, adding that he helped Zappe prepare for games each week.

-Mark Daniels of MassLive also jumped in to defend Jones, clarifying that he was in workout clothes because he has been working out at Gillette Stadium during the offseason, just as he did last year.
+Mark Daniels of MassLive also jumped in to defend Jones, saying that he was in workout clothes because he works out at Gillette Stadium during the offseason, just as he did last year as well.

-The Patriots will ultimately make their decision on a quarterback ahead of the 2024 NFL Draft, where they hold the third overall pick.
-With Caleb Williams and Drake Maye likely to go one and two, respectively, the Patriots could take LSU product Jayden Daniels, or gamble with a QB they already have and take a generational talent in Ohio State wide receiver Marvin Harrison Jr.
+The New England Patriots will ultimately make their decision on a quarterback ahead of the 2024 NFL Draft, where they hold the third overall pick.
+With Caleb Williams and Drake Maye likely to go one and two, respectively, the Patriots could take LSU product Jayden Daniels, or gamble with a QB they already have and take a generational talent in WR Marvin Harrison Jr.